 - Encourage your student to check their memphis.edu email regularly as we will be sending important information about move-in

-- Download the UofM Resources App for all your Residence Life and move-in information at your fingertips
+- Download their app for all your Housing and Residence Life and move-in information at your fingertips!

 Has Your Student Signed Up for a Meal Plan?
 Meal plans are convenient, flexible, and loaded with options.
 They give your student dining locations all across campus with a range of hours.
 With meal swipes and Flex Bucks to access all these services, they get guaranteed value, whether they eat on campus three times a week or three times a day!
 For a full list of meal plans, visit the meal plan page.